astronomer/docs/astro/alerts.md

 3. Trigger a DAG run.

-4. Select **Mark as** and choose **Failed** to trigger an alert for a pipeline failure.
+4. Select **Mark as** and choose **Failed** to trigger an alert for a DAG failure.

   ![Manually marking a successful DAG run as Failed.](/img/docs/astro_alerts_manual_fail.png)

 5. Check your Slack, PagerDuty, or Email alerts for your DAG failure alert.
+The alert includes information about the DAG, Workspace, Deployment, and data lineage associated with the failure as well as direct links to the Cloud UI.

     ![Example of a Slack test alert.](/img/docs/slack_alerts_example.png)